 What exactly are we calling a ‘marketing campaign’?

-A marketing campaign is a strategy that promotes a specific company goal and consumer action.
+A marketing campaign plan is a strategy that promotes a specific company goal and consumer action.

 You want your customers to take action so you can meet that goal.
 You want them to learn about and purchase your product.
 Or you want them to give you their contact info so they can be more engaged with your brand.

-Your marketing campaign is a focused effort to encourage that desired action.
+Your campaign is a focused effort to encourage that desired action.
 It uses a connected series of marketing platforms to promote this same result through multiple avenues.
-This includes emails, social media, content, print, TV, radio, and search advertising.
+This includes email, social media, content, print, TV, radio, and search advertising.